 Shihan Shah got his first taste of Kyokushin at the age of 14 while he was living in Iran, where his father was posted as a diplomat.
 The family later moved to Singapore, where he again started training Kyokushin under Shihan Peter Chong.
 In 1991, at the age of 31, he started yet again, for the third time, under the then Sensei Doug Turnbull, and finally got his black belt almost 25 years after he first started, and he has been training in Kyokushin karate continuously ever since.
 He started teaching Kyokushin karate in 1995, when he started teaching at Newtown North Public School while still a brown belt.
 He is now the chief instructor for Kuro Obi Martial Arts, and personally teaches most of the classes.

-He currently has a 5th dan black belt, which he received in September 2015 from Hanshi Steve Arneil, under the auspices of the International Federation of Karate.
+In September 2015, he received his 5th Dan black belt from Hanshi Steve Arneil, under the auspices of the International Federation of Karate.

 Included among Shihan Shah's achievements and qualifications are: